panopticdotcom/aws-ec2-ssh/README.md

 So instead of `name@email.com` you will need to use `name.at.email.com` when login via SSH.

 Linux user names may only be up to 32 characters long.
+If you have IAM usernames that, after mapping special characters, exceeds 32 characters, the account will not be created, unless you enable `ALLOW_TRUNCATION` which will truncate the username at 32 characters.
+This does create the possibility of two IAM users potentially being mapped to the same Linux user account, so be careful.

 ## Configuration